 When students apply, they need to indicate which campus they would like to attend.
-When students indicate they would like to attend a Continuing Education site or center, they will be identified as CIDL applicants and evaluated for admission.
+When students indicate they would like to attend an RCDE campus or center, they will be identified as RCDE applicants and evaluated for admission.
 Nondegree seeking students and those students who have not been admitted may enroll in selected courses if they have met the prerequisites for those courses.
-Students who are admitted through the CIDL matriculation will be evaluated using the following criteria:
+Students who are admitted through the RCDE matriculation will be evaluated using the following criteria:

-- 1. Students who apply directly through a CIDL site and meet the current USU/college-specific admission criteria will be admitted and matriculated into their specified college according to current policy and procedure. - First-time/freshman students who apply directly through a CIDL site/center and do not meet the University's criteria will be admitted into the CIDL matriculation if they (a) have an index score of 85 or above or an ACT score of 16 or above, or (b) have been out of school for 5 or more years. - 3.
-Students applying to a USU CIDL campus who have previous college experience (readmits/transfer students) and do not meet the University's criteria for admission into their requested major will be evaluated through the CIDL matriculation criteria.
+- Students who apply directly through an RCDE site and meet the current USU/college-specific admission criteria will be admitted and matriculated into their specified college according to current policy and procedure. - First-time/freshman students who apply directly through an RCDE site/center and do not meet the University's criteria will be admitted into the RCDE matriculation if they (a) have an index score of 85 or above or an ACT score of 16 or above, or (b) have been out of school for 5 or more years. - 3.
+Students applying to a USU RCDE campus who have previous college experience (readmits/transfer students) and do not meet the University's criteria for admission into their requested major will be evaluated through the RCDE matriculation criteria.
 The criteria for re-admits and transfer students are as follows: (a) have been out of school for at least three years, or (b) have a minimum college cumulative GPA of at least 2.0, or (c) have previous college experience, including concurrent enrollment credit GPA of 2.0 or above.

-Students who have been admitted through CIDL and later determine they want to attend courses on the main campus will be required to either complete at least 24 credits with a minimum GPA of 2.5 or meet college-specific requirements.
-When a student meets the major/ college-specific criteria, a change of major form will be processed.
+Students who have been admitted through RCDE and later determine they want to attend courses on the main campus will be required to either complete at least 24 credits with a minimum GPA of 2.5 or meet college-specific requirements.
+When a student meets the major/college-specific criteria, a change of major form must be submitted.